Mexico Cricket Club

-México Cricket Club was a Mexican cricket and football club based in Mexico City, that played in the Liga Mexicana de Football Amateur Association from 1902 to 1908.
+México Cricket Club was a cricket and football club based in Mexico City, that played in the Liga Mexicana de Football Amateur Association from 1902 to 1908.

-The cricket team was founded in 1827 and later the football team was founded in 1901.
+The cricket team was founded in 1827 and the football team in 1901.
 It played the 1905–06 season under the name San Pedro Golf Club and then changed its name to Mexico Country Club (1906–08).